 One of my first cases as young lawyer was plea bargaining for a PhD university student arrested for a small amount of cannabis because she happened to be talking to a person ‘of interest’ to police.
 Other people are unlucky too.

-They are arrested for growing one plant too many, or stockpiling plant matter in summer for personal use in winter above the ‘in your pocket’ limits.
+They are arrested for growing one plant, or stockpiling plant matter in summer for personal use in winter above the ‘in your pocket’ limits.
 I say unlucky because of the widespread cannabis use in this country, which means that police are only ever getting to a tiny fraction of ‘criminals’ in any one year and mostly by chance.

 If you visit your local court you will see people lingering in waiting rooms for victimless crimes like personal drug possession.
 Many are scared, but few will learn useful lessons or get the help they need directly from a retributive justice process.
 A fine, criminal record or short mandatory drug course, is unlikely to result in behaviour change.

 The Australian Crime Commission provides yearly data on police efforts to win the ‘War on Drugs’.
-Cannabis continues to account for the greatest proportion of drug arrests (60 percent), the overwhelming majority of those are for simple possession (87 percent).
+Cannabis continues to account for over half of all drug arrests, the overwhelming majority of those are for simple possession (91 percent).
 In short, arresting people for having marijuana is the basic and senseless activity of the drug war.
 Stupid.
 A tragic waste of resources.

 The community isn’t aware how much it costs to have large amounts of people being dragged through the courts for personal cannabis use.
 People need to be charged, processed, and entered into an already overcrowded court system.
 Police time and judge time is expensive.